Essential Belgium: Brussels, Bruges, Ghent

 Route : Brussels (2 nights, Grand-Place, Magritte, Atomium) → train Bruges (2 nights, canals, belfry) → train Ghent (1, Saint Bavo Mystic Lamb) → return Brussels

-Belgium is one of Europe's culturally richest destinations — 30,689 km² for 11.5 million inhabitants, 1 h 22 from Paris by high-speed train.
-Three linguistic regions with opposite personalities: Dutch-speaking Flanders to the north, French-speaking Wallonia to the south, and bilingual Brussels in the center (EU official capital).
-12 UNESCO sites (one of Europe's highest densities per km²): Brussels Grand-Place, Bruges historic center, beguinages, Horta's Tassel House… Bruges 'the Venice of the North' and its 50 km of canals, Ghent and the Van Eyck brothers' Ghent Altarpiece, diamond-trading Antwerp and Rubens House, the Ardennes and Waterloo, and 6 of the world's 14 Trappist abbeys.
-5-7 days are enough to combine Brussels + Bruges + Ghent + Antwerp.
-A gastronomic and cultural destination par excellence — fine chocolate, 1,600 beers, fries, Flemish painting, and medieval architecture.
+Belgium is one of Europe's culturally richest destinations, 1 h 22 from Paris by high-speed train.
+Three regions with opposite personalities: Dutch-speaking Flanders in the north, French-speaking Wallonia in the south and bilingual Brussels, official capital of the EU.
+Twelve UNESCO sites, one of Europe's highest densities: the Brussels Grand-Place, Bruges the Venice of the North with its 50 km of canals, Ghent and the Van Eyck brothers' Mystic Lamb, diamond-trading Antwerp, the Ardennes and 6 of the world's 14 Trappist abbeys.
+In 5 to 7 days you can combine Brussels, Bruges, Ghent and Antwerp.
+A gastronomic destination par excellence: fine chocolate, 1,600 beers, fries and Flemish painting.

 Duration : 5 days